Aurenya-19/CodeVerse/replit.md

 - date-fns for date manipulation
 - nanoid for unique ID generation
 - clsx and tailwind-merge for conditional class names
+- Memoizee for memory-efficient caching

 **Future Integration Points:**
-- AI services (Google Generative AI, OpenAI) for copilot features
+- Alternative OAuth providers (Google, GitHub) for external deployments
 - Stripe for potential premium features
 - Email services (Nodemailer) for notifications
 - WebSocket (ws) for real-time features like live challenges and chat